-Caregivers will check the elder's blood pressure, heart rate, breathing rate, and temperature.
+Healthcare providers will check the elder's blood pressure, heart rate, breathing rate, and temperature.
 They will also ask about his pain.
-These vital signs give caregivers information about his current health.
+These vital signs give healthcare providers information about his current health.

 - Antibiotics: This medicine is given to help treat or prevent an infection caused by bacteria.

-- Pain medicine: Caregivers may give him medicine to take away or decrease pain.
+- Pain medicine: Healthcare providers may give him medicine to take away or decrease pain.

 - Do not wait until the elder's pain is severe to ask for medicine for him.
-Tell caregivers if his pain does not decrease.
+Tell healthcare providers if his pain does not decrease.
 The medicine may not work as well at controlling his pain if he waits too long to take it.

 - Pain medicine can make him dizzy or sleepy.
-Prevent falls by calling a caregiver when he wants to get out of bed or if he needs help.
+Prevent falls by calling a healthcare provider when he wants to get out of bed or if he needs help.

 - Tetanus shot: This medicine prevents a condition called tetanus, and may be given if there is an open wound.
 The elder should have a tetanus shot if he has not had one in the past 5 to 10 years.
 His arm can get red, swollen, and sore from this shot.